Functor homology over an additive category: Applications

 Proposition \ref{pr-infinite-perfect-field-HH} should be seen as a way to obtain explicit bifunctor cohomology over $k[\Proj_k]$, in the spirit of section \ref{subsec-sample}.
 For example, we obtain the following computation by letting $r\to \infty$ in \cite[Thm 1]{TouzeCRAS} and applying proposition \ref{pr-infinite-perfect-field-HH}. \begin{cor} Let $E_\infty$ denote the graded vector space which equals $k$ in even degrees and $0$ in odd degrees and consider $k[\Si_d]$ as a vector space placed in degree zero.
 Let the symmetric group $\Si_d$ act on $E_\infty^{\otimes d}$ by permuting the factors of the tensor product, and by conjugation on $k[\Si_d]$.
 There is an isomorphism of graded vector spaces

 \end{cor}

 We finish our section on bifunctor cohomology by describing its relation with the cohomology of $\GL_n(k)$.
-This relation provides a motivation for computing bifunctor cohomology over $k[\Proj_k]$, and we will also need it in the prooof of theorem \ref{thm-comp-GL} in section \ref{subsec-ratdiscrete}.
-We first need the following generalization of Quillen's vanishing of the mod $p$ homology of $\GL_\infty(\Fq)$. \begin{lm} Let $k$ be a perfect field of positive characteristic $p$.
-The mod $p$ homology of $\GL_\infty(k)$ is zero in positive degrees. \end{lm} \begin{proof}
+This relation provides a motivation for computing bifunctor cohomology over $k[\Proj_k]$, and we will also need it in the proof of theorem \ref{thm-comp-GL} in section \ref{subsec-ratdiscrete}.
+We will need the next lemma, which follows from the $p$-local Hurewicz theorem \cite[Thm 1.8.1]{Neisendorfer} and the unique $p$-divisibility of the homotopy groups of $B\GL(k)^+$ \cite[Lm 5.2 and Cor 5.5]{Kratzer}. \begin{lm} Let $k$ be a perfect field of positive characteristic $p$.
+The mod $p$ homology of $\GL_\infty(k)$ is zero in positive degrees. \end{lm}

-By the $p$-local Hurewicz theorem \cite[Thm 1.8.1]{Neisendorfer}, it is equivalent to prove that the mod $p$ homotopy groups of $B\GL(k)^+$ are trivial, or equivalently that the Quillen $K$-theory $K_n(k)$ is uniquely $p$-divisible for all positive $n$.
-As a consequence of the Geisser-Levine theorem \cite[VI Thm 4.7]{WeibelK}, $K_n(k)$ is uniquely $p$-divisible if and only if the Milnor $K$-theory $K_n^M(k)$ is uniquely $p$-divisible.
-That the latter is $p$-divisible follows from the fact that $k^\times$ is $p$-divisible (because $k$ is perfect), hence that the abelian group $(k^\times)^{\otimes_{\mathbb{Z}}n}$ is $p$-divisible.
-It is \emph{uniquely} $p$-divisible as a consequence of Izhboldin's theorem \cite[III Thm 7.8]{WeibelK}. \end{proof}

 If $B$ is an object of $k[\Proj_k^\op]\otimes k[\Proj_k]\Md$, then $B(k^n,k^n)$ is endowed with an action of $\GL_n(k)$.
 Namely, an element $g\in \GL_n(k)$ acts as $B(g^{-1},g)$ on $B(k^n,k^n)$.
 For example $\GL_n(k)$ acts by conjugation on $\mathrm{gl}(k^n,k^n)=\End_k(k^n)$.
 The identity of $k^n$ is invariant under conjugation, hence we have a morphism of representations